DQ Config (YAML)

 field_checks

 Bundles multiple field-level assertions against a single table into one check.
-The platform executes all assertions in a single table scan for optimal performance.
+The platform generates a single consolidated SQL query using CASE expressions, so all assertions are evaluated in one table scan — significantly more efficient than running separate checks.

 - slug: users-field-suite